+Patricia Foley Hinnen is the Chief Executive Officer of Capital Sisters International, a nonprofit she founded in 2001 to raise business capital for impoverished women in developing countries, and to promote gender-lens investing across the financial services industry.
+She created the first women's bond in the world to enable the general public to invest in micro loans.
+The idea to finance her person-to-person lending model with bond capital was inspired by decades of work in in economic development and international affairs, starting with her Peace Corps service in two African countries, and continuing with the U.S. Congress, the U.S. State Department, and the microfinance industry.

-Patricia Foley Hinnen is the Founder and Chief Executive Officer of Capital Sisters International.
-She has worked in economic development and international affairs for the past three decades with the U.S. Congress, the U.S. State Department, and the microfinance industry.
-She started Capital Sisters nearly two decades ago to raise business capital for impoverished women in developing countries, and to promote financial inclusion around the world.
-Patricia was awarded the 2015 Global Purpose Prize for Financial Inclusion by AARP/Encore.org, sponsored by MetLife Foundation, in recognition of her longstanding work to promote economic empowerment for women.
-She was also selected to be an official delegate to the United Nations Conference on the Status of Women in 2018 and 2019; named one of 15 Inspiring Female CEOs that Impacted the World in 2015 by CauseArtist; listed in the Denver Business Journal's inaugural list of "Who's Who in Impact Investing; selected for inclusion in the Impact Investing Marketplace; awarded the 2016 Pathfinder Award for Outstanding Women Entrepreneurs by World Denver, in celebration of International Women's Day; and awarded the 2016 Outstanding Global Service Award from the Colorado Alliance of Professional Women.
+Patricia has received dozens of awards for her field building initiatives, inaugural women's bond, and innovative person-to-person lending model.
+The International Women's Forum recognized her with an award for "Ideas Remaking the World" in November 2019.
+In 2016 she received the Global Purpose Prize for Financial Inclusion by AARP/Encore.org, sponsored by MetLife Foundation, in recognition of her longstanding work to promote economic empowerment for women.
+In 2015 Patricia was acknowledged for her role in chairing the world's first Gender-lens Investing Symposium, an event that recognized industry leaders and educated the general public.
+She was also named "One of 15 Inspiring Female CEOs that Impacted the World" by Cause Artist; selected to be an official delegate to the United Nations Conference on the Status of Women every year since 2018; listed in the Denver Business Journal's inaugural list of "Who's Who in Impact Investing; awarded the Pathfinder Award for Outstanding Women Entrepreneurs by World Denver; selected for the Impact Investing Marketplace by the Impact Finance Center; and awarded the Outstanding Global Service Award by the Colorado Alliance of Professional Women and the 21st Century Leadership Award by the International Alliance for Women.

 Since 1998, Patricia has helped establish seven domestic and international microfinance organizations under the Capital Sisters umbrella, raised loan capital for 100,000 women's businesses in 25 countries, and served as a microfinance and gender advisor to the State Department where she represented the United States in the 21-nation Asia Pacific Economic Cooperation forum (APEC) for a decade as head of the Women Leaders Network.
 Patricia lived in Europe for many years, managing the evaluation of international programs for the U.S. Congress, including the East European and Soviet portfolio after the fall of the Berlin Wall.
 Within the U.S., Patricia was the Co-founder of Colorado Microcredit, the Micro Business Development Center, the Colorado Microfinance Alliance, and is an Advisor to the Rocky Mountain Microfinance Institute.
-She serves on the boards of the International Fund of the Colorado Women's Foundation, and the Alliance of Professional Women, and is a member of the International Women's Forum.
+She serves on the boards of the International Fund of the Colorado Women's Foundation, and the Alliance of Professional Women's Foundation, and is a member of the International Women's Forum.
 Patricia is a guest lecturer for the international and business schools at Denver University, the University of Colorado, and Colorado State University.
-She developed her passion for international affairs during two tours in the U.S. Peace Corps, where she served in West and Southern Africa with her husband Britt.
-Traveling to more than 60 countries has provided her with incredible experiences - including five revolutions.
-She and her husband were high school sweethearts and live in the mountains outside Golden, Colorado where they raised their two sons.
+Patricia's passion for international affairs and economic justice was developed by all the rich experiences of working and traveling in more than 60 countries - including five revolutions.
+She and her husband Britt - whose support has been instrumental throughout her career, were high school sweethearts and live in the mountains outside Golden, Colorado where they raised their two sons.